ahegel/sentence-encoding-methods/README.md

-# sentence-encoding-methods
+# Comparing Sentence Encoding Methods

 This project compares several methods for finding similar sentences, including Jaccard similarity, TF-IDF, GloVe, BERT, and RoBERTa.
+For this application, we are aligning a user question with the step in a recipe that the question is about.
+For example, at the end of a lasagna recipe the user might ask "How much ricotta cheese should we use?"
+That question should be aligned with the step where ricotta cheese is discussed.
+Here, I analyze which method is best able to align questions with steps using manually tagged data from Instructables.com as the test data.
+Jaccard similarity is able to achieve the highest precision with a strict threshold that only aligns a small portion of the data, while neural methods offer a good balance of precision and alignment percentage.